-DISCUSSION/CONCLUSIONS
+DISCUSSION/CONCLUSION

-Based on the results of the studies conducted by Compliance Biology, Inc. and from other surveys conducted in the vicinity over the past several years, it is appears that arroyo toads are absent in this portion of the Santa Clara River watershed.
+Based on the results of the studies conducted by Impact Sciences and from other surveys conducted in the vicinity over the past several years, it is appears that arroyo toads are absent in this portion of the Santa Clara River watershed.
 Though speculative, there are a number of possible explanations for their apparent absence.
 As most of the major arroyo toad studies have described in detail, there are a number of factors that contribute to the reduction of arroyo toad populations, and nearly all of these factors are present within the subject survey area.

 Habitat destruction and alteration has been described by most experts as being the primary cause for the decline in arroyo toad numbers.
 Sweet (1992) identifies dams as being responsible for greatest amount of suitable arroyo toad habitat and cites a number of examples.
-The portion of river within the River Village project area is affected both directly and indirectly by dams and other sources of flow regulation.
+The Newhall Ranch area is affected both directly and indirectly by dams and other sources of flow regulation.
 Castaic Dam occurs between two contemporary documented populations of arroyo toad (FWS 2001a), which suggests it may have eliminated a considerable amount of suitable habitat for this species, in particular those areas located downstream of the dam.